-Many of our degrees and HNDs are British Computer Society (BCS) Accredited - this "accredited" status means that you are studying for a degree that contributes to the academic requirements needed to register for "Chartered" status.
+All of our Computing degrees are British Computer Society (BCS) Accredited - this "accredited" status means that you are studying for a degree that contributes to the academic requirements needed to register for "Chartered" status.

 According to BCS, employers, recruiters and clients are actively searching for Chartered status as proof that you are one of the best in the business.